Light rail in North America: History of streetcars and light rail

-In North America, many of these original streetcar systems were decommissioned in the 1950s and onward as the popularity of the automobile increased.
+In North America, many of these original streetcar systems were decommissioned in the 1950s and onward as the usage of the automobile increased.
 Although some traditional trolley or tram systems still exist to this day, the term "light rail" has come to mean a different type of rail system.
 Modern light rail technology has primarily German origins, since an attempt by Boeing Vertol to introduce a new American light rail vehicle was a technical failure.

 The renaissance of light rail in North American began in 1978 when the Canadian city of Edmonton, Alberta adopted the German Siemens-Duewag U2 system, followed three years later by Calgary, Alberta and San Diego, California.

 Historically, the rail gauge has had considerable variations, with narrow gauge common in many early systems.
 However, most light rail systems are now standard gauge.
 An important advantage of standard gauge is that standard railway maintenance equipment can be used on it, rather than custom-built machinery.
 Using standard gauge also allows light rail vehicles to be delivered and relocated conveniently using freight railways and locomotives.
 Additionally, more manufacturers are able to produce standard gauge vehicles, reducing costs for rolling stock acquisition.
 Another factor favoring standard gauge is that low-floor vehicles are becoming popular, and there is generally insufficient space for wheelchairs to move between the wheels in a narrow gauge layout.

 The use of a proof-of-payment fare collection system is standard practice on modern North American light rail systems, as it reduces the dwell time at stations by allowing passengers to board and alight at all doorways of a light rail vehicle (LRV) or train.

-Diesel light rail
+Hybrid rail (diesel light rail)

-A few recently opened systems in North America use diesel multiple units, including: the Trillium Line in Ottawa (opened in 2001); the River Line in New Jersey (opened in 2004); Sprinter in northern San Diego County, California (opened in 2008); and eBART in eastern Contra Costa County, California (opened in 2018).
-Diesel operations are chosen in corridors where lower ridership is expected (and thus do not justify the expense of the electric power infrastructure) or which have an "interurban" nature with stations spaced relatively far apart (electric power provides greater acceleration, making it essential for operations with closely spaced stations).
+A few systems in North America use diesel multiple units, including: O-Train lines 2 and 4 in Ottawa (opened in 2001 and 2025 respectively); the River Line in New Jersey (opened in 2004); Sprinter in northern San Diego County, California (opened in 2008); and eBART in eastern Contra Costa County, California (opened in 2018).
+Hybrid rail operations are chosen in corridors where lower ridership is expected (and thus do not justify the expense of the electric power infrastructure) or which have an "interurban" nature with stations spaced relatively far apart (electric power provides greater acceleration, making it essential for operations with closely spaced stations).
 Operations with diesel-powered trains can be an interim measure until ridership growth and the availability of funding allow the system to be upgraded to electric power operations.